Litharge/ParlPy/README.md

 * gets a DataFrame containing bill titles, their last updated times and page paths (page paths to be used in future versions)
 * page request delay configurable

+---

+# Misc Performance Notes
+* collecting emails using the Parliament API significantly increases the time to run mp_fetcher methods, so by default only gets emails for current MPs.
+    * 33 seconds to run `test_get_active_mps` without email data
+    * 272 seconds to run `test_get_active_mps` with email data